Please help us congratulate...

 Perspective on the Organization

-What about this job and company appealed to you?
+What is it about this job and company that appealed to you?

 The DAISY Award® is a special honor given to extraordinary nurses for the compassionate contributions they make every day going above and beyond expectations in science and sensitivity.